CC-CREW: Community College Research Experiences at WHOI

 - Be enrolled at a community college and planning to transfer to a 4-year college majoring in a STEM field OR pursuing a new STEM degree after a previous degree

-- Completed at least 2 semester-long science courses (with lab).
+- Completed 1-2 semester-long science courses.
 Ask if you aren't sure!

 Our alumni have almost all successfully transitioned to a 4-year college or university, all majoring in a variety of STEM fields.
 A number of them are now employed as engineers, scientists, and one is even in graduate school!
 Every year, we ask a few of them to come back and tell their story to help support new students in their educational and STEM journey!